 Inception: 09/10/2009 Annualized

-In conclusion, we remain optimistic regarding the long-term investment opportunities surrounding the Hodges Mutual Funds.
-By offering five distinct mutual fund strategies that cover most major segments of the domestic equity market, we have the opportunity to serve the diverse needs of most financial advisors and individual investors.
+In conclusion, we remain optimistic regarding the long-term investment opportunities surrounding the Hodges Mutual Funds despite all the near-term uncertainty that has transpired in recent months.
+By offering five distinct mutual fund strategies that cover most major segments of the domestic equity market, we can serve the diverse needs of most financial advisors and individual investors.
 Our entire investment team of portfolio managers, analysts, and traders are rigorously studying companies, meeting with management teams, observing trends, and attempting to navigate today's volatile financial markets.
 Feel free to contact us directly if we can address any specific questions.

 The above discussion is based on the opinions of Eric Marshall, CFA, and is subject to change.
 It is not intended to be a forecast of future events, a guarantee of future results, and is not a recommendation to buy or sell any security.
 Portfolio composition and company ownership in the Hodges Funds are subject to daily change.